 Subject) or combine several messages into one.
 Make sure to set the

 ContainedID to match the IDs of the combined messages.
-Message IDs that exist in an in-message but not in an out-message are considered completed and removed from the queue.
-If there is a problem formatting the messages, the formatter throws an exception and those messages are put back into the queue and tried again at the next scheduled job.
+Message IDs in an in-message but not in an out-message are considered completed and removed from the queue.
+If there is a problem formatting the messages, the formatter throws an exception, and those messages are returned to the queue and tried again at the next scheduled job.

 A provider is a component for sending notifications using a specific method of communication.
 The built-in

-EmailNotificationProvider, for example, handles the sending of emails (for configuration, see Configuring your email server).
-A provider has a name to identify it and a format-property that specifies the format the provider supports (max length and if it supports HTML).
+EmailNotificationProvider, for example, handles the sending of emails (for configuration, see Configure your email server).
+A provider has a name to identify it and a format property that specifies the format the provider supports (max length and if it supports HTML).

-You can write your own provider by implementing the
+You can write your provider by implementing the

 INotificationProvider interface and optionally the

-INotificationProviderStatus interface, which lets you enable and disable a provider.
+INotificationProviderStatus interface, which lets you turn a provider on and off.
 The

 SendAsync method handles the sending of messages, and you should call